jopcode/laravel-vuejs-adminlte/readme.md

 # Laravel, Vuejs & AdminLTE

-Boilerplate for Laravel, Vuejs & AdminLTE
+Boilerplate for Laravel, Vuejs & AdminLTE project.

 The main goal for this project was to create a single page application (SPA) for the administration area with Vuejs and AdminLTE.